BenF99/Twitter-NFN-Detector/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-**Load Tweet**: Pressing 'Load Tweet' requests and classifies the latest available Tweet containing "#news", unless specified otherwise
+**Load Tweet**: Pressing 'Load Tweet' requests and classifies (fake/real probablities) the latest available Tweet containing "#news", unless specified otherwise

-**Custom Input**: Selecting the 'Custom Input' checkbox provides the option to provide a Twitter URL or any arbitrary input
+**Custom Input**: Selecting the 'Custom Input' checkbox provides the option to provide a Twitter URL or any arbitrary input to be classified (fake/real probablities)

 <!-- CONTACT -->
 ## Contact